michaelmosmann/embedmongo.flapdoodle.de/README.md

 ### Gradle

 Make sure you have mavenCentral() in your repositories or that your enterprise/local server prixies the maven central repository.

 	dependencies {
-		testCompile group: "de.flapdoodle.embed", name: "de.flapdoodle.embed.mongo", version: 1.4+"
+		testCompile group: "de.flapdoodle.embed", name: "de.flapdoodle.embed.mongo", "version: 1.4+"
 	}

 ### Build from source